Systems · People · AI Integration · Toronto, ON

 The principle at work

 Nobody anticipated the gap.
 That is what made it so expensive.
-The real problem was not the Oracle system, not the staff, not the process.
-It was a coded staging area that nobody had thought to design because nobody had seen that volume of small similar parts arrive from that many places at once.
+The real problem was a coded staging area that nobody had thought to design, because nobody had seen that volume of small similar parts arrive from that many places at once.
+The Oracle system, the staff, and the process were all doing exactly what they were designed to do.
+The missing piece was the one thing nobody had designed at all.
 Once named, it took one day to build.
 The backlog cleared in five. $86,000 in temp labour became unnecessary overnight.
 Output went from one kit a day to nine to twelve.
-The people were never the problem.
-The system was always the problem.
-It just needed someone to see it.

 Back to top ↑